-|Research Area: Material Culture of the Late Middle Ages
+|Research Area: Material Culture and Domestic Spaces of the Late Middle Ages

 Emily received the Gerson Grant in 2018 for research at York Minster and University of York Archives.
 She was awarded the Gerson Grant in 2019 for the study of household objects located in London and York, and the Beard Grant to attend the Leeds Medieval Congress where she will present her paper, “Material Girls/Material World: Women as Consumers of Foreign-Made Objects in Late Medieval York.”